ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* clearly explain the structure of the team for the alpha (the following should be either in the team or available to the team depending on the scale of the service - service manager, product manager, delivery manager, tech lead, assisted digital lead, designer, user researcher, developers, content designer, technical architect, web ops, product analyst)
+* Clearly explain the structure of the team for the alpha (the following should be either in the team or available to the team depending on the scale of the service - service manager, product manager, delivery manager, tech lead, assisted digital lead, designer, user researcher, developers, content designer, technical architect, web ops, product analyst)
-* explain how they are empowered to make decisions during the alpha
+* Explain how they are empowered to make decisions during the alpha
-* explain where they have gaps in the team and explain how they will address them
+* Explain where they have gaps in the team and explain how they will address them
-* show that there is a separation of key roles (i.e. the same person is not performing multiple roles within the service)
+* Show that there is a separation of key roles (i.e. the same person is not performing multiple roles within the service)
-* there is at least one user researcher working at least 3 days per week
+* There is at least one user researcher working at least 3 days per week

 ### 6